Berlin-Marzahn – Hellersdorf

 Berlin-Marzahn-Hellersdorf is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 84.
 It is located in eastern Berlin, comprising the Marzahn-Hellersdorf borough.

 Berlin-Marzahn-Hellersdorf was created for the inaugural 1990 federal election after German reunification.
-Since 2025, it has been represented by Gottfried Curio of the Alternative for Germany (AfD).
+Since 2025, it has been represented by Gottfried Curio of Alternative for Germany (AfD).

 Geography

 Berlin-Marzahn-Hellersdorf is located in eastern Berlin.
 As of the 2021 federal election, it is coterminous with the Marzahn-Hellersdorf borough.

 History

 Berlin-Marzahn-Hellersdorf was created after German reunification in 1990.
 Until 2002, it was named Berlin-Hellersdorf-Marzahn.
 In the 1990 election, it was constituency 261 in the numbering system.
 In the 1994 and 1998 elections, it was number 260.
 In the 2002 through 2009 elections, it was number 86.
 In the 2013 through 2021 elections, it was number 85.
 From the 2025 election, it has been number 84.
 Its borders have not changed since its creation.